Series / Fated To Love You

 - Race for Your Love: Gun at the end of episode 12, but he is too late.

 - Reality Ensues: Gun asks, "Is There a Doctor in the House?"
 There isn't one.

 - Red Herring: Daniel is looking for his sister Mi Young.
 Though there are many women named Mi Young, but not the one he's looking for.
-Se-Ra has a scar similar to the one he described his sister having, so she may or may not be the one.
+Se-Ra has a scar similar to the one he described his sister having, and is revealed to be his sister.

 - Second Love: Mi-Young for Gun.

 - Sexy Priest: Daniel, who's not actually a priest but pretended to be one.

 - Separated at Birth: Daniel, who was adopted abroad, is looking for his sister named Mi Young.

 - Shotgun Wedding: Gun's grandmother and Mi Young's mother force them to get married at the last minute on the island.